IDAES/idaes-pse/docs/technical_specs/model_libraries/gas_solid_contactors/index.rst

-Gas Solid Contactors IDAES Model Library
+Gas Solid Contactors Model Library
 ========================================

-This specialized application library contains a suite of generic advanced models that are applicable to gas-solid processes.
+This specialized IDAES application library contains a suite of generic advanced models that are applicable to gas-solid processes.
 The axially discretized models are one dimensional, with two phases (gas and solid).
-The models capture the gas-solid interaction between the phases is described through reaction, mass and heat transfer.

 .. toctree::
     :maxdepth: 1